V-Z/structure-multi-pbspro/README.md

 # Requirements to use the scripts

 The scripts are written for Linux servers.
 They might be running on another UNIX systems.
 Apart of BASH, the only requirement is [STRUCTURE](https://web.stanford.edu/group/pritchardlab/structure.html).
-It [is already installed on MetaCentrum](https://wiki.metacentrum.cz/wiki/Structure), so that user can simply load the module.
+It is already installed on MetaCentrum (module `structure/2.3.4`), so that user can simply load the module.
 If using own installation of STRUCTURE, either comment out or update respective line in script `structure_multi_2_qsub.sh`.
-If you are unsure how to work in Linux command line on computing cluster, consult e.g. [my slides](https://soubory.trapa.cz/linuxcourse/linux_bash_metacentrum_course.pdf) or [MetaCentrum wiki](https://wiki.metacentrum.cz/).
+If you are unsure how to work in Linux command line on computing cluster, consult e.g. [my slides](https://soubory.trapa.cz/linuxcourse/linux_bash_metacentrum_course.pdf) or [MetaCentrum documentation](https://docs.metacentrum.cz/).

 # Installation